-There were three action level exceedances for lead and copper in 2022, the same as in 2021.
-ODW is working with all three systems to return to, and remain in, compliance.
+2022.
+ODW is working with all these systems to return to, and remain in, compliance.

 The U.S. Congress passed the SDWA in 1974.
 The EPA established the Public Water System Supervision (PWSS) program under the authority of the SDWA to regulate drinking water provided by public water systems.
 Under the SDWA and its 1986 and 1996 amendments, the EPA set national limits on drinking water contaminant levels to ensure that water is safe for